whoszee/VehicleManagementApp/README.md

 # VehicleManagementApp

 This is a full stack application utilizing an AngularJS Front (TODO), Jersey WS implementation, and MongoDB.
-This application is currently a WIP.
+This application is currently in progess.

 Change log: